 There are strict time limits within which a patient must raise a claim for negligence.
 If these are not met, the right to bring a claim will be lost.
-In certain circumstances, the court may allow a claim to proceed despite the fact that the time limit has passed, if it is considered equitable to do so.
+In certain circumstances, the court may allow a claim to proceed despite the fact that it has time-barred, if it is considered equitable to do so.
 However, this is rare.

-The time limit is usually three years from the date of the alleged negligence, or from the date on which the patient became aware (or ought reasonably to have been aware), or in other words "the date of knowledge", that they have suffered a loss, which may have been connected to the care provided.
-The time limit may be different for children and adults who lack mental capacity.
+The time limit is usually three years from the date of the alleged negligence, or from the date on which the patient became aware (or ought reasonably to have been aware, i.e. "the date of knowledge") that they have suffered a loss, which may have been connected to the care provided.
+This is different in relation to children and adult patients who lack mental capacity.
 In cases where the alleged negligence has caused death, the three years runs from the date of death.